 History Tellers Walk of Funchal Madeira

 There are many hotels to choose from throughout the capital of Funchal.
-To help you decide we have included the top 10 hotels as chosen by Tripadvisor.
+To help you decide we have included the review of the top 10 hotels as chosen by Tripadvisor.

-There are many restaurants in Funchal to choose from, you may want to make your choice from the following list with reviews by other travelers on Tripadvisor.
+There are many restaurants in Funchal to choose from, you may want to make your choice from the following list with reviews by other travellers on Tripadvisor

 Visit Madeira Tourism can be contacted via their website.

 Madeira Island is located off the coast of Portugal, 540 miles southwest of Lisbon, Portugal.

 Porto Santo, an island off the coast of Madeira can be reached by ferry in a couple of hours.
 Porto Santo is very popular with the local Madeirans due to its proximity, and its long sandy beaches.